Category: Chiropractic Adjustments

 How many visits will I need?

-When should I worry and seek urgent care instead?
+When should I worry and seek urgent evaluation?

-Seek urgent care for severe/worsening weakness, bowel/bladder changes, saddle numbness, fever with severe spinal pain, major trauma, chest pain, or sudden severe headache.
+Seek urgent evaluation for progressive weakness, loss of bowel/bladder control, saddle numbness, fever with spinal pain, major trauma, or rapidly worsening symptoms.